ProticM/plazar-js/README.md

 1. Usage under version 10 is not recommended.
 2. Every implementation/change is done in a way to ignore IE version 9 and lower.

+## Plans

+Some of the next major releases would be:

+1. Core Plazar-UI (set of controls out of the box).
+This will eliminate the need for any external CSS framework integration.
+Of course, you would still be able to integrate any or them if you choose so.
+2. Typescript support (if shown as required by the community)